On stable type IIA de-Sitter vacua with geometric flux

-\item We consider the only some suitable RR flux components to be non-zero while setting many of those to zero.
-This facilitates in making the tadpole terms independent of one flux which subsequently does not get bounded by $O6$-charge through $D6$ tadpole conditions, and turns out to be useful in realizing larger volume and weaker string coupling values after the minimization process.
+\item We consider only some `suitable' RR flux components to be non-zero while setting many of those to zero.
+This facilitates in making the tadpole terms independent of one flux which subsequently does not get bounded by $O6$-charge through $D6$ tadpole conditions, and turns out to be useful in realizing larger volume and weaker string coupling after the minimization process.
 However, recalling the fact that Romans mass term along with geometric flux is needed to evade the previously known no-go results, we always keep non-zero Romans mass along with some geometric flux components to be non-zero.

 \end{itemize}